DandyHQ/DandyHQ.github.io/report.md

 One of the core principles behind the design of Mace is that the user should be able to configure the text editor however they want.
 This means that we want to have a malleable user interface.
 In our design, the window is separated into panes.
 These panes are resizable, can hold multiple tabs, and can be arranged either horizontally or vertically from each other.
 This way, the user can keep multiple files in view at once at minimal cost of screen space.
 Each pane can be used to view and edit text files, or to browse directories.

+We have created some [initial designs](https://github.com/DandyHQ/mace-design) of the UI to get us started and make sure that everyone has the same idea about what we want it to look like.

 Mace will also have an editable action bar, from which the user can quickly execute common commands like Cut, Paste and Find.
 It will be possible to remove/add commands to the bar by simply clicking and typing their names in.
 They can then be executed by right-clicking on them.
 A basic set of commands will be recognised by default, but there will also be support for custom commands via an extension language.

 These features are the ones we consider to be fundamental to our product.
 Mace is intended to work on ubuntu, openBSD and fedora.